 Are you hiring an external development team to handle the coding of your system?
 If so, make sure all parties have a clear understanding of the goals prior to signing off on a statement of work with technical details!
 You can contact Winnona Partners if you need help figuring this out.

 You’ve outlined your workflow, and established your development goals.
 Now, it’s time for the development team to consult with you to offer the best path forward.

 This consultation can be done in many ways.
 A team might schedule calls or virtual meetings, provide diagrams, or even draft a simple project breakdown.

 Usually preliminary resources like this are given as confirmation prior to crafting a formal Statement of Work.

 One of the most important considerations a tech team will need to help you with is determining whether your new system should integrate with the third party systems you’re currently using, or if you should eliminate them all together.

-If the answer to these questions is a resounding “yes!“, then eliminating the third party systems and rebuilding their features from scratch is a smart way to go!
+If the answer to these questions is “yes!“, then eliminating the third party systems and rebuilding their features from scratch is a smart way to go!